mkotte/Planr/README.md

 ### Day 5 - Final Working Day
 FINISHED BY END OF DAY
 * Login / Authentication (DONE!)
-* Project + Users page appending / sourcing correct information (WIP) 1
+* Project + Users page appending / sourcing correct information (DONE - I THINK) 1
 * Form's for new project's + tasks are working and completed (TODO:) 3
 * Seeds are professional and thorough for presentation (TODO:) 2
 * Homepage finalized + finished (DONE)